 If I need to cancel prior to camp, does GRRR: Studio Edition offer a refund?

 Yes.
-This year, we are offering full refunds up until two weeks before your camp week starts.
+This year, we are offering full refunds up until four weeks before your camp week starts.

 What does a typical day at virtual GRRR: Studio Edition look like?

 Each day starts with a camp assembly to prepare campers for the day and connect with another.
 This will include goofy skits, icebreakers, group singalongs/dancing, and more!
 The assemblies will be very movement centered to get our campers ready for the day!
 After that, campers will go to a Music Tech Workshop where they will receive instruction on how to write, record, produce and mix their own songs.
 Each day, they will learn how to incorporate different digital instruments (guitar, bass, keyboards, synth, drums, beats, and vocals) into recording and producing their own songs.
 Next, campers will have a thirty minute lunch break.
 They can choose to eat lunch ‘on screen’ to chat with other campers, or take a break.
 We then have a guest band or musician perform a live stream with a Q&A section.
 After that, campers will engage in a new workshop each day that will include topics on band art & logo design, music history, identity, self-care and/or activism.
 Next, campers will have an hour of band studio time to write original songs alongside their bandmates.
 Camp ends at 3pm, but our teachers and staff will have open hours from 3-4pm if the campers have questions, want to engage in pre-recorded workshops or want to spend additional time in the studio with their band.